aschoepe/ooxml/doc/ooxml-docx.md

 the last one wins.
 An unknown key is reported as error.
 In almost any case the value given to the option or key will be type checked.

+Content to the document is added top down.

 The created docx object commands currently support the following
 methods:

 **append** *text* *?-option value ...?*

 : Appends *text* to the last paragraph of the content of the document.
-  The option/value pairs control locally the appearance of the *text* within the paragraph.
+  The option/value pairs control the appearance of the *text* within the paragraph.
 See [CHARACTER OPTIONS](#character) for the valid options and the type of their argument.

 **comment** *?-option value ...?* *creatingScript*